Clicking isn’t the only way your audience interacts with links. Read on to learn how to optimize links for audio and voice.

 Use short URLs with real words

 Since BL.INK links are short, meaningful, AND memorable, they’re a great solution to many of the pain points of traditional links, especially for audio.
-When you use Smart Links and branded links, you can say a URL that’s short and memorable, and that goes directly to the intended campaign landing environment.
+When you use branded links or unbranded links, you can say a URL that’s short and memorable, and that goes directly to the intended campaign landing environment.